patricktobias-927/Insurance-Application-Assistant-API/README.md

-# Insurance-Application-Assistant-API is built with NodeJS for AI integration
+# Insurance-Application-Assistant-API is built with Spring Bootfor AI integration
 # TEAMB
 # HACKATHON2021